Dalton: Options limited after late release by Bengals

 His longtime coach in Cincinnati, Marvin Lewis, had only praise for Dalton in an interview Friday with Pro Football Talk.
 "Wherever he ends up," Lewis said of Dalton, "he'll be an asset."

 Lewis continued: "He's extremely smart, prepared, ready to go."
-The New York Jets might be interested in kicking the tires on Dalton as a backup for starter Sam Darnold, per Rich Cimini of ESPN.
+The New York Jets might have had interested in kicking the tires on Dalton as a backup for starter Sam Darnold, ESPN reported prior to reports of Dalton's deal in Dallas.
 Darnold, who turns 23 next month, threw for 3,024 yards with 19 touchdowns and 13 interceptions in 13 games last season.

-"The Jets have some level of interest in former Bengals QB Andy Dalton, a source said," Cimini posted Saturday on Twitter.
-"At this point, it has been characterized as due diligence.
-They could be looking to solidify the position, as their only experienced backup is David Fales." --Field Level Media

 - READ MORE ON: